11 Min

 Although the metaverse is currently only as far as the internet was at the end of the 1990s, in the coming years, thanks to the convergence of technologies, the metaverse will arrive at an exponential speed.

-that already by 2026, 25% of people will spend at least an hour a day in the metaverse for work, shopping, education, social, and or entertainment.
+Gartner expects the metaverse (or the vision of it) to be fully realized by the end of this decade.
+They expect that by 2026, 25% of people will spend at least an hour a day in the metaverse for work, shopping, education, social, and entertainment.
 The metaverse has enormous potential to expand further or divert screen time given digital consumption — Americans average 10+ hours/day on media, including 3+ hours on TV, and drive more bandwidth consumption.
 Internet traffic is already 80% video and has been growing at a 30% CAGR.

 “There were humans long before there was history.
 Animals, much like modern humans, first appeared about 2.5 million years ago.
 But for countless generations, they did not stand out from the myriad other organisms that populated the planet.
 Fiction has enabled us not merely to imagine things, but to do so collectively.“